Hohle Fels: Discoveries

 In 2020 a 20-centimetre long, 40,000 year old mammoth tusk with a line of four holes drilled into it was interpreted as being a device for making rope.
 Grooves around each hole would have held plant fibres in place.
 The instrument was found near the base of the Aurignacian deposits at Hohle Fels by a team led by Nicholas Conard of the institute of archaeological sciences at the University of Tübingen.
 Veerle Rots, of the University of Liège in Belgium was able to make four twisted strands of twine, using a bronze replica of the Hohle Fels cave device, an example of reconstruction archaeology.
 A similar 15,000 years old device, made of reindeer antler, was found in Gough's Cave in Cheddar Gorge, Somerset and at many other sites.
 The existence of these tools at different locations indicates rope-making had already become an important human activity by the Upper Paleolithic.
 Chris Stringer, Research Leader in Human Origins at the Natural History Museum, London, said, "These devices were called batons and were originally thought to have been carried by chiefs as badges of rank.
 However, they had holes with spirals round them and we now realise they must have been used to make or manipulate ropes."
 The ropes could then have been used to construct fishing nets, snares and traps, bows and arrows, clothing and containers for carrying food.
 Heavy objects, such as sleds, could now be hauled on ropes while spear points could be lashed to poles.

+In July 2026, archaeologists excavating the cave in southwestern Germany uncovered two finely carved bird figurines made from mammoth ivory, each measuring only the size of a thumbnail and dating to approximately 40,000 years ago.
+Recovered from Aurignacian deposits about 1.5 metres apart, the carvings represent the earliest phases of modern human occupation in Europe and increase the total number of bird figurines known from the site to three.
+The sculptures display detailed anatomical features that may depict ptarmigans or other bird species, indicating careful observation of the natural environment and advanced ivory-carving techniques.
+The discovery contributes to the study of Upper Palaeolithic symbolic behaviour, artistic traditions, and figurative art among early Homo sapiens in Europe.